thomas-lg/git-bisect-demo/README.md

 # git-bisect-demo

 If you want to demonstrate quickly what git bisect is to your team, feel free to use/modify and do whatever you want with this project.
-Slide are a bit raw, this project was also a pretext to play with react ;).
+Slides are a bit raw, this project was also a pretext to play with react ;).

 ## Dive into it